Hand-held Calculators

 Four-function.

-Semiconductors, describing the identical chipset in the Sharp QT-8D: "Has four MOS/LSI chips and a clock generator.
-Each chip contains 900 MOS transistor equivalents."
-(Electronic Design, Jan.
-1971).
+The semiconductors of the identical chipset in the Sharp QT-8D was described: "Has four MOS/LSI chips and a clock generator.
+Each chip contains 900 MOS transistor equivalents."[1].

 "The logic tasks are split up among the four packages.
 The first, called the NRD 2256, handles the display and numerical read-in functions.
 Decimal-point control is taken care of by the second circuit, the DC 2266.
 The third, AU 2276, handles digital addition and register input control.
-The fourth the AC 2266, rides herd on the arithmetic and provides the registers."
-(Electronics, March 1969).
+The fourth the AC 2266, rides herd on the arithmetic and provides the registers."[2].

-9v (6x C NiCd rechargeable cells), requires 12v input.
+7.5v (6x C NiCd rechargeable cells), charging unit provides 12v input.

 The calculator alone is 245 x 132 x 70 mm.
 (9.6" x 5.2" x 2.75").